mindspore-lab/mindnlp/README.md

 ### Feedbacks and Contact

-The dynamic version is still under development, if you find any issue or have an idea on new features, please don't hesitate to contact us via [Gitee Issues](https://gitee.com/mindspore/text/issues).
+The dynamic version is still under development, if you find any issue or have an idea on new features, please don't hesitate to contact us via [Github Issues](https://github.com/mindspore-lab/mindnlp/issues).

 ### Acknowledgement